bioidiap/bob/doc/tutorial.rst

 dimensional arrays :any:`numpy.ndarray`.
 This provides with greater flexibility within the Python environment.

-At the C++ level, the `Blitz++`_ library is used to handle arrays.
-Although we initially bound Blitz++ Arrays in Python, we quickly realized that it might be more clever to use the existing NumPy ndarrays from Python, as they can directly be processed by numerous existing Python libraries such as `NumPy`_ and `SciPy`_.
+At the C++ level, the `Blitz++`_ library is used to handle arrays. |project|

-This means that |project|'s multi-dimensional arrays are represented in Python by NumPy ndarrays.
-This also implies that there are internal conversion routines to convert NumPy ndarrays from/to Blitz++.
-As they are done implicitly, the user has no need to care about this aspect and should just use NumPy ndarrays everywhere.
+provides internal conversion routines to transparently and efficiently convert NumPy ndarrays to/from Blitz++.
+As they are done implicitly, the user has no need to care about this aspect and should just use NumPy ndarrays everywhere while inside Python code.

 For an introduction and tutorials about NumPy ndarrays, just visit the `NumPy Reference`_ website.
 For a short tutorial on the bindings from NumPy ndarrays to Blitz++, you can read the documentation of our :ref:`bob.blitz` package.

 .. note::